TrevorHeyl/Zephyr_Uart_DMA/README.md

 # Zephyr Uart DMA

+'''Note I have not got DMA working yet'''

 * Showing how to use the UART DMA API.
 * This application must use a standard board file eg west build -p -b stm32f3_disco
 * The application implements a UART line echo